Frequently asked questions

 The basic rule is that the person who takes the photo owns the photo.
 We don’t pretend to be lawyers but here’s a great video that explains how licensing and copyright works (it’s US-centric but nevertheless 100% of what it contains relates exactly to the way copyright works in Australia).

 That’s fine, especially where the owner’s have good memories of the place.
 We actually encourage agents to send us the owner’s email address after the property has been sold (i.e. after settlement day) and we’re only too happy to email the high resolution images to them free-of-charge for their personal use.
+However, it’s important to note that the photos to the owners must come from us so that we can identify, track, manage and control the usage of our images.
 We suggest that the owners use the photos to create photo books, with a copy given to each of their kids to remind them of happy times at the property.

 No because raw files are, quite literally, the raw data that is captured by the camera sensor.
 Raw files have to be converted into some other format, such as JPEG, before they can be viewed on a screen or in print.
 We never give those out.